Clashes halt oil loadings at major Libyan ports of Es Sider, Ras Lanuf

 National output is still well under the more than 1.6 million bpd Libya was producing before a 2011 uprising led to political fragmentation and armed conflict.

-Reporting by Ayman al-Warfalli, Ahmad Ghaddar and Aidan Lewis; Writing by Aidan Lewis; Editing by Mark Potter and David Evans
+Reporting by Ayman al-Warfalli, Ahmad Ghaddar, Aidan Lewis and John Irish; Writing by Aidan Lewis; Editing by Mark Potter and David Evans